node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

       - TEST CASES/PROHIBIT: `this->on()` (which is marked as `[[nodecpp:may_extend_to_this]]`) passing lambda with local vars passed by reference
       - TEST CASES/ALLOW: `this->on()` passing lambda with `this->members` captured by reference, `sort()` passing lamda with local vars captured by reference
 * **[Rule S6]** Prohibit inherently unsafe things
   + **[Rule S6.1]** prohinbit asm.
-NB: most likely, MSVC-style ASM won't be parsed by clang-tools to start with, so it is only GCC/Clang asm which has to be detected and thrown away
+NB: most likely, MSVC-style ASM won't be parsed by clang-tools to start with (TODO: CHECK!), so it is only GCC/Clang asm which has to be detected and thrown away

 ### Determinism Checks